bihellzin/quake-parser/README.md

 ## Running

-Run the command below and go to the link where uvicorn starts the app (usually http://127.0.0.1:8000).
+Run the command below and go to the link where uvicorn starts the app (usually http://localhost:8000/).
 ```
 $ uvicorn main:app --reload
 ```
-You must pass the parameters through the URL.
+You must pass the parameter through the URL (http://localhost:8000/{parameter}).
 To run the script.py just run the command below and you can get the report of all games (that are in the games.log) in the command line.
 ```
 $ python3 script.py